rust-lang/rustc-dev-guide/src/building/suggested.md

 - Initial build: `./x.py build -i library/std`
-  - As [documented above](#command), this will build a functional stage1 compiler as part of running all stage0 commands (which include building a `libstd` compatible with the stage1 compiler) as well as the first few steps of the "stage 1 actions" up to "stage1 (sysroot stage1) builds libstd".
+  - As [documented above](#command), this will build a functional stage1 compiler as part of running all stage0 commands (which include building a `std` compatible with the stage1 compiler) as well as the first few steps of the "stage 1 actions" up to "stage1 (sysroot stage1) builds std".
 - Subsequent builds: `./x.py build -i library/std --keep-stage 1`
   - Note that we added the `--keep-stage 1` flag here